nhan2k0/xtremedia_backuprepo/README.md

 Please test it at your own risk (recommended localhost), as the code is outdated, many security vulnerable will be occurred

 As always credit to RedPhoenix89 for making this
-In case the original owner request to remove this repository, i'm willing to do
+If the original author request to remove this repository, i'm willing to do

 ## Known Issues